 EARLY CAMPS, YOUTH CAMPS, AND CONCENTRATION CAMPS AND SUBCAMPS UNDER THE SS-BUSINESS ADMINISTRATION MAIN OFFICE (WVHA).
 Editor: Geoffrey P. Megargee; Foreword: Elie Wiesel.
 Published June 2009.

 Contains entries on 110 early camps, 23 main SS concentration camps (including Auschwitz, Buchenwald, and Dachau), 898 subcamps, 39 SS construction brigade camps, and three so-called youth protection camps.
 Introductory essays provide broader context, while citations and source narratives offer the basis for additional research.
 The volume is more than 1,700 pages, with 192 photographs and 23 maps.
-Purchase here.
+Purchasing information (external link).